-Apart from business-critical benefits such as reduced costs on fleet repairs, a fleet predictive maintenance program can deliver value for companies by optimizing vehicle utilization and even improving driver satisfaction.
+Apart from business-critical benefits such as reduced costs on fleet repairs, a predictive vehicle maintenance system can deliver value for companies by optimizing vehicle utilization and even improving driver satisfaction.
 Predictive maintenance solutions allow fleet managers to automate some routine tasks and share responsibilities with regular operators who respond to alerts, while managers can focus on other work.
-Automation offered by fleet software saves time on tracking issues, eliminates the risk of human error, and minimizes meaningless but costly servicing before it’s really needed since maintenance is based on actual utilization and measurements instead of time intervals and assumptions.
+Workflows automation offered by fleet maintenance management system saves time on tracking issues, eliminates the risk of human error, and minimizes meaningless but costly servicing before it’s really needed since maintenance is based on actual utilization and measurements instead of time intervals and assumptions.

 Reduced downtime and increased vehicle availability

 The first way predictive trucking maintenance software helps fleets is by reducing vehicle downtime due to avoidable repairs.
 In addition, vehicles can be utilized more efficiently because maintenance is planned only when it’s required.
 When planned based on random dates or mileage, vehicle maintenance steals time by making equipment unavailable for use.
 With predictive maintenance, fleet managers can schedule maintenance based on accurate diagnostics and vehicle usage information.
 As vehicles with less use do not require as many maintenance stops, the availability of assets increases while losses due to unnecessary maintenance are minimized.